University of Greater Manchester: Vice-chancellors

-In February 2015, The Bolton News reported that the Vice-Chancellor George Holmes had been provided with a bridging loan of £960,000 from University funds to assist him in moving home.
+2025 inquiry

+In March 2025, accusations of serious misconduct at the university were made concerning payments to managers and accusations of racism, and an inquiry was launched by the university which commissioned Price Waterhouse Coopers (PwC) to investigate.

 Academic profile

 Reputation and rankings

-The Times stated in 2008 that "the university is not research-driven, but engineering, architecture and the built environment, social work and social policy all contained some 'world-leading' research in the 2008 assessments".

-The Guardian ranked the University of Bolton in the top 50 universities in the United Kingdom in 2021 and within top 5 based on students' satisfaction with teaching.
+The Times said in 2008 that "the university is not research-driven, but engineering, architecture and the built environment, social work and social policy all contained some 'world-leading' research in the 2008 assessments".
+The Guardian ranked the University of Bolton as #38 in the United Kingdom in 2023 and #6 based on students' satisfaction with teaching.

 Student life

 The University of Bolton has a diverse student population.
-Around 13% of home students are from ethnic minority communities, with about 7% of its students being classed as international.
-This portion of students come from 70 countries outside the UK.
-The university also has a Chaplaincy that accommodates several different faiths.
+About 13% of home students are from ethnic minority communities, with about 7% of its students being classed as international.
+That portion of students come from 70 countries outside the UK.
+The university also has a chaplaincy accommodating several different faiths.

+Cycling

+In June 2020, the University of Bolton launched a bike offer scheme in response to the COVID-19 pandemic.
+The university purchased one thousand bicycles and loaned them to students for commuting during the pandemic.

+The university also organised cycling "refresher" sessions for interested students, aiming to promote safety and physical activity.
+The university's vice-chancellor posited that in addition to cycling's environmental impact, the scheme would help address students' concerns about public transport during the pandemic and foster physical well-being.

 Students' Union

-The main Students' Union building is on Deane Road at the centre of the University Campus.
-As well as being home to the SU bar (The Vista) and the hub of many social events, the union provides numerous other roles, such as student support and advice (The Advice Unit), representation and sporting societies.
+The main Students' Union (SU) building is on Deane Road at the centre of the University Campus.
+As well as being home to the SU bar (The Vista) and the hub of many social events, the union provides numerous other roles such as student support and advice (The Advice Unit), representation and sports societies.

 Sport

 Bolton has many different sports teams competing in the BUCS leagues.
-Teams include: Basketball, Netball, Football, Hockey, Rugby League and Rugby Union.
+Teams include: basketball, netball, football, hockey, rugby league, and rugby union.

 Bolton One also offers students an eight-lane, 25-metre competition swimming pool, 50 foot climbing wall and sports hall.

 Sponsorship

 On 17 February 2016, it was announced that the University of Bolton would become the principal shirt sponsors of the Manchester Giants basketball team for the 2016 season.
-On 2 April 2016, the University of Bolton became again the sponsors of the Bolton Wanderers, in an agreement which was initially planned to last until Summer 2016.
+On 2 April 2016, the University again became the sponsors of Bolton Wanderers in an agreement which was initially planned to last until Summer 2016.
+Bolton Wanderers' stadium remained The University of Bolton Stadium until 2023 when it became the Toughsheet Community Stadium.